oscargdd/drafts-nmop-isis-ospf-topologies/draft-ogondio-opsawg-isis-topology.md

     leaf interface-type {
       type ietf-isis:interface-type;
       description
-        "Type of adjacency to be established for the interface.
+        "Type of adjacency (broadcast or point-to-point) to be established for the interface.
         This dictates the type of hello messages that are used.";
     }

     leaf level {